tarof429/stuckathome/vue/WithoutVue.md

 ## Writing a Webapp Wtihout Vue

-Let's go back to see what it takes to write a Webapp without Vue and pure Javascript.
+This section explains how to write a reactive Web application without using Vue and uses pure Javascript.
 See files/javascript-project.
 Note that in this project, we need to access each element in the DOM to get values and set values.
+Vue makes this easier.

 ## References